sleuth-io/sleuth-gitbook-docs/integrations-1/impact-sources/metrics/appdynamics.md

 ## Setting up the integration

-To add the Sleuth CloudWatch integration:
+To add the Sleuth AppDynamics integration:

 * Click **Integrations** in the sidebar.
 * Click the _Metric Trackers_ tab, then **enable** in the AppDynamics card.